Allie Beth Martin: Career

 Martin began working in a junior college in Little Rock, Arkansas.
 She joined the Arkansas Library Commission as an assistant to the executive secretary.

 She started working at the Tulsa Library in 1949 and became the director of the Tulsa City-County Library in 1963.
 Later she elected president of committee in 1945 and president of the ALA in 1975.
 She died in Tulsa on April 11, 1976.

 Programs

-Funded by the National Endowment for the Humanities and the Council on Library Resources in 1972, Allie Beth Martin prepared a report on whether the library meets the needs of its patrons; the report was published by the Public Library Association (PLA) and the American Library Association (ALA).
-The plan listed steps that libraries should take in order to transition into the 21st Century and keep up with library's changing roles in society.

-After doing the preliminary study, Martin wrote the book A Strategy for Public Library Change, which sparked a movement of library improvement programs all across the country.
+Funded by the National Endowment for the Humanities and the Council on Library Resources in 1972, Allie Beth Martin prepared a report on whether the library meets the needs of its patrons.
+The report, outlined steps that libraries should take in order to transition into the 21st Century and keep up with library's changing roles in society.
+After doing the preliminary study, Martin wrote the book, A Strategy for Public Library Change, which sparked a movement of library improvement programs all across the country.